 If you don't want the burden of being tied down to a contract or are only in France for a couple of months, you'll be better off with a SIM-only, prepaid card.
 Orange offers this option too, under the name of "Mobicarte".
 You have 3 Mobicartes to choose from:

-- the Orange Holiday SIM for €39.99, which is valid for 14 days and includes 2h of calls, 1,000 SMS to Europe and internationally, 20GB of data in Europe.
+- the Orange Holiday SIM for €39.99, which is valid for 14 days and includes unlimited calls, unlimited SMS to France and Europe, 30GB of data in Europe.

-- The Orange Mobicarte Vacances for €14.99, which is valid for 14 days and includes 2h of calls, unlimited SMS to Europe, 100MB of data in Europe.
+- The Orange Mobicarte Vacances World for €14.99, which is valid for 14 days and includes 10GB of data in world.